unsetbit/california-education-data/README.md

+# Public CDE Data
-# California Department of Education Data
+CDE is California Department of Education

 ## Academic Performance Index (API) Data
 This data is in `data/csv/api`